SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 ###### [1.
 Pre-Transfer](01-pre-transfer.md) `|` [2.
 Transfer](02-transfer.md) `|` 3.
 Validation `|` [4.
 Ingest](04-ingest.md) `|` [5.
 Completion](05-completion.md)

 # 3. Validation
-###### Status: draft
 <img align="right" width="350" src="../../screenshots/03-validation.png">

 Validation is the process of deciding whether or not to accept a transfer into the repository.
-It verifies that the transfer package complies with the BagIt specification, that no data was lost or corrupted during transmission, and that transfer contents meet expectations and are suitable for long-term preservation.
+It verifies that the transfer package complies with the BagIt specification, that no data was lost or corrupted during transmission, and that the contents of the transfer meet expectations and are suitable for long-term preservation.

-The analysis undertaken during validation also provides descriptive data that should be captured in the Accession record for later use during arrangement and description.
+The analysis undertaken during validation also generates descriptive data that should be captured in the Accession record for later use during arrangement and description.

 ## Steps
 - [3.1 Scan for viruses](#31-scan-for-viruses)